i did a naughty thing.

 68,000 BTUs and a side burner, and he was all mine for 5 days…..

 My first meal, Grilled Prawns with Sichuan Peppercorn Salt was so deliriously easy and quick that I didn’t even feel a tinge of guilt for using the grill.
-These were HUGE freshwater prawns that I found in the freezer section at the Asian market (Phuoc Loc Tho in Sarasota, FL).
+These were HUGE freshwater prawns that I found in the freezer section at the Asian market.

 I also have some online sources within Asian Flavored Salts post.
-Lightly toast the pods and your home will smell incredibly wonderfully exotic.
+Lightly toast the pods and your home will smell wonderfully exotic.
 Grind with sea salt and you’ve got yourself a very versatile Sichuan Peppercorn Salt.
+I also added a bit of orange zest to my mixture.

-After a quick grill, unpeel a shrimp and dip just a bit into the SZP Salt. mmmmmm……perfect.
+After a quick grill, peel a shrimp and dip just a bit into the SZP Salt. mmmmmm……perfect.